Adam262/wikiviews/README.md

 I made the decision to only query on English-language articles.
 This decision had two benefits:

-* Removed an additional param -- *project* -- that users would otherwise need to pass in
+* Removed an additional param — *project* — that users would otherwise need to pass in
-* Simplied the regex for validating article titles by removing the need to deal with non-English characters
+* Simplified the regex for validating article titles by removing the need to deal with non-English characters

 ##### Hard-code other params